Totsy/Totsy-Magento/CHANGELIST.md

 20120723
 --------
-* Batch Cancel Process now only cancels the items off the orders.
-Required modifying the sales order model to allow orders to be canceled when items have already been canceled individually.
-Also modified invoicing process to not invoice canceled items.
 * MGN-718 #resolve #comment Adding Estimated Shipping Date to order confirmation email for physical products.
 * MGN-454 correctly percent off calculation
 * Fixing PO